OGShawnLee/pino-lang/README.md

 ## Comments

-Comments are not yet supported but the intended syntax is shown right below.
+Multi Line Comments are not yet supported but the intended syntax is shown right below.

 ```
 # Single Line Comment